websemantics/brimer/docs/about/index.md

   <h3>What and why</h3>

-  <p>Brimer is built after Primer, GitHub’s internal CSS framework.
-The idea is to have the cake and eat it too by combining Github attractive styles and Bootstrap extensive feature list.</p>
+  <p>Brimer is a CSS Framework built after <a href="http://primercss.io/">Primer</a>, GitHub’s internal CSS framework.
+The idea is to have a cake and eat it too by combining Github attractive clean style and Bootstrap extensive feature list.</p>

   <h3>Browser support</h3>